safinsingh/dots/README.md

 ### Details

 Hey there!
-Here are some details about my current setup, codenamed `terra`.
+Here are some details about my current setup, codenamed `moss`.

 ## Setup